xayron/Multiplai/README.md

 ## Usage

-1. **Launch the application** - MultiPLAI will load with a sidebar showing available AI services
+1. **Launch the application** - MultiplAI will load with a sidebar showing available AI services
 2. **Select a service** - Click on any service icon in the sidebar to open it
 3. **Navigate between services** - Use the sidebar to switch between different AI platforms
 4. **Manage cache** - Each service maintains its own cache for better performance